PANTHEONtech/lighty/lighty-modules/lighty-gnmi/lighty-gnmi-sb/README.md

  support of JSON_IETF encoding in [CapabilityResponse](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md#322-the-capabilityresponse-message)
   supported_encodings field.
 If JSON_IETF is not present in supported_encoding field, connection of gNMI device is closed.

-##lighty.io gNMI south-bound with lighty.io Controller example
+## lighty.io gNMI south-bound with lighty.io Controller CRUD example
 This example will show how to programmatically connect lighty gNMI-sb with gNMI device.
-First we start lighty gGNMI, lighty controller and gNMI device.
-For device in this example will be used gNMI device simulator.
+First we start lighty gNMI, lighty controller and gNMI device.
+For device in this example will be used [gNMI device simulator](../lighty-gnmi-device-simulator/README.md).
 Creating device connection and All CRUD operation will be performed with writing data directly to MD-SAL data store without using RESTCONF.
 Full example can be found inside test [GnmiWithoutRestconfTest](../lighty-gnmi-test/src/test/java/io/lighty/modules/gnmi/test/gnmi/GnmiWithoutRestconfTest.java).

 1. Initialize lighty Controller lighty gNMI.